r-mayer/r-mayer/README.md

 - 👀 I’m VERY interested in Front-End Development and UI Design :)

-- 🚀 On the wat to becoming an EXPERT in the development and design of interfaces.
+- 🚀 On the road to becoming an EXPERT in the development and design of interfaces.

 - 🌱 I’m currently improving my skills in VanillaJS, and also starting learning React (but always training CSS and HTML more and more...)